Eyesore123/blog-app/README.md

 5. Profile images? - would be a nice addition
 6. New comment notification to admin (timed, once per day).
 Notification to registered users when someone replies to their comment.
 7. Scheduled uploads feature would be nice
-8. Save sketches feature + fetch sketches from database in admin panel
-9. Customized emails that look better than the default Laravel emails + unsub link in each mail
+8. Customized emails that look better than the default Laravel emails + unsub link in each mail

 ## Deployment